angular/angular/aio/content/tutorial/toh-pt6.md

 You can also push values into that `Observable` by calling its `next(value)` method as the `search()` method does.

-The event binding to the textbox's `input` event calls the `search()` method.
+The event binding to the text box's `input` event calls the `search()` method.

 <code-example header="src/app/hero-search/hero-search.component.html" path="toh-pt6/src/app/hero-search/hero-search.component.html" region="input"></code-example>

-Every time the user types in the textbox, the binding calls `search()` with the textbox value, a "search term".
+Every time the user types in the text box, the binding calls `search()` with the text box value as a *search term*.
 The `searchTerms` becomes an `Observable` emitting a steady stream of search terms.

 <a id="search-pipe"></a>

 ### Chaining RxJS operators

-Passing a new search term directly to the `searchHeroes()` after every user keystroke would create an excessive amount of HTTP requests, taxing server resources and burning through data plans.
+Passing a new search term directly to the `searchHeroes()` after every user keystroke creates excessive HTTP requests, which taxes server resources and burning through data plans.

-Instead, the `ngOnInit()` method pipes the `searchTerms` observable through a sequence of RxJS operators that reduce the number of calls to the `searchHeroes()`, ultimately returning an observable of timely hero search results \(each a `Hero[]`\).
+Instead, the `ngOnInit()` method pipes the `searchTerms` observable through a sequence of RxJS operators that reduce the number of calls to the `searchHeroes()`.
+Ultimately, this returns an observable of timely hero search results where each one is a `Hero[]`.

 Here's a closer look at the code.